-Our partnership with RAF Benevolent Fund provides support to veterans of working age and their families.
+Our partnership with RAF Benevolent Fund provides support to the RAF family including serving members, reservists, veterans and their families.

 Research suggests that while many veterans are likely to live with a common mental health illness, many of them do not seek the support that they need.
 By partnering with RAFBF, Anxiety UK are working to provide valuable support to those who have served in the RAF (and their families) with a variety of services and resources including: